selfrefactor/rambda/README.md

 /*
-    in curried version Typescript correctly catch errors but it does do so in the standart definition
+    in curried version Typescript correctly catch errors but it doesn't do so in the standart definition

     identical({a:1},{b:2})
     identical({a:1})({b:2})